toita86/ML-attempts/README.md

 - `tresh` and `lam`: Threshold and learning rate parameters.
 - `weights`: Initial weights for the perceptron.
 - `pp(w, x_train)`: Perceptron function.
-- Training the perceptron using the `training_perceptron` function with the specified number of epochs.
+- Training the perceptron using the `training_perceptron` function with the specified number of epochs and if you want to activate the early stopping of the training.

 ## Results